majbacka-labs/nixos.fi/README.md

 </details>

 The project is an ideal solution for managing a large local network of ephemeral machines, such as Ethereum infrastructure.
 The project supports the initrd + kernel format for the hosts, which can be seamlessly integrated with a NixOS configuration through a format module.
-We are working on more flexible menu creation, which would not necessarily require the clients to be NixOS configurations.
+Although we made it possible to boot non-NixOS hosts, this approach does not unlock the full potential of the project.

 ### Features